bradgessler/view-playground/README.md

 Now when you call the method it won't leak instance varialbes, yay!
 They're all `nil` now!

+## Define a method definition for "strict" partials

+Anytime the word "magic" makes an appearance, I get a bit nervous.
+That happened for [Rails Strict Partials](https://edgeguides.rubyonrails.org/action_view_overview.html#strict-locals), which relies on a "magic comment" above a partial to make a call.
+The problem with this approach is:

+1. It won't work in other templating libraries like haml, slim, etc.
+2. Function definitions already do this; why re-invent the wheel?

+Let's give this a go in a way that has less magic.

 ## Compose templates with `render_layout`

 One of the most brilliant parts of Middleman is the [`wrap_layout`](https://middlemanapp.com/basics/layouts/#nested-layouts) method.
 It makes it possible to better compose layouts in other layouts, or call it directly from a view.
 I use it extensively [Sitepress](https://sitepress.cc) because it makes it insanely easy to build up a hiearchy of layouts.
 Usually I structure mine as follows: